bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 Crazyflie around you will see the flight data being updated in realtime, as well as battery status and the link quality.
 {% endsi_step %}

+{% si_intro Update firmware in the Crazyflie; update-fw %}
+To make sure that your Crazyflie has all the latest features you should always update the firmware to the newest version.
+To find out how you can check out the client user-guide [here](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade).

+{% endsi_intro %}

 {% si_intro Flying; flying %}
 Now it's time to do some flying, but first there are some basics you need to know about.